Rabbinic Judaism: Hellenistic Judaism

 In 332 BCE, the Persians were defeated by Alexander the Great.
-After his demise, and the division of Alexander's empire among his generals, the Seleucid Kingdom was formed.
-During this time currents of Judaism were influenced by Hellenistic philosophy developed from the 3rd century BCE, notably among the Jewish diaspora in Alexandria, culminating in the compilation of the Septuagint.
+After his demise and the division of Alexander's empire among his generals, the Seleucid Kingdom was formed.
+During this time, currents of Judaism were influenced by Hellenistic philosophy developed from the 3rd century BCE, notably among the Jewish diaspora in Alexandria, culminating in a Greek translation of the Hebrew Bible known as the Septuagint.
 An important advocate of the symbiosis of Jewish theology and Hellenistic thought is Philo.

 Hellenistic culture had a profound impact on the customs and practices of Jews, both in Judea and in the diaspora.
-These inroads into Judaism gave rise to Hellenistic Judaism in the Jewish diaspora which sought to establish a Hebraic-Jewish religious tradition within the culture and language of Hellenism.
+These inroads into Judaism gave rise to Hellenistic Judaism in the Jewish diaspora, which sought to establish a Hebraic-Jewish religious tradition within the surrounding Hellenist culture and language.

-There was a general deterioration in relations between Hellenized Jews and other Jews, leading the Seleucid king Antiochus IV Epiphanes to ban certain Jewish religious rites and traditions.
-Consequently, the Jews who rejected Hellenism revolted against the Greek ruler leading to the formation of an independent Jewish kingdom, known as the Hasmonean dynasty, which lasted from 165 BCE to 63 BCE.
-The Hasmonean dynasty eventually disintegrated in a civil war.
-The people, who did not want to continue to be governed by a Hellenized dynasty, appealed to Rome for intervention, leading to a total Roman conquest and annexation of the country, see Iudaea province.
+There was a general deterioration in relations between Hellenized Jews and other Jews, leading the Seleucid king Antiochus IV Epiphanes to effectively outlaw the observance of Judaism, replace the High Priest Jason with Menelaus—who had bribed Antiochus for the position—and syncretize the Temple worship of the God of Israel with the worship of Zeus.
+Consequently, the Jews who rejected Hellenism revolted against the Greek ruler, forming a Jewish kingdom of varying degrees of autonomy or independence ruled by the Hasmonean dynasty, which lasted from 110 BCE to 37 BCE.
+The Hasmonean dynasty eventually disintegrated into a civil war.
+The competing leaders appealed to Rome for intervention, which in time led to a total Roman conquest and annexation of the region (see Iudaea province).